 A perfect way to ensure you don’t miss out on epic runs during a trip to Sunshine is by joining one of their FREE Snow Host Tours.
 These tours are run by kind, fun-loving volunteers who know these mountains like the back of their hand.
 Not only does this help you make the most out of your time at Sunshine, but it introduces you to a new group of like-minded people with who you can enjoy the slopes.

 Beginning your day with a 17-minute gondola ride as you approach the Village hub, gaining a bird’s eye view of the countless runs you are soon to conquer, is a bonus unique to Sunshine Village.
 Once you have gotten your fair share of riding in for the day, you can hop right back on the gondola to head down.

 Or, if you are like me and can never get enough of cruisy turns and perfect snow, then head down the winding 5-kilometer ski-out that leads you directly to your car.
 The ski-out is best accessed by the Jack Rabbit chairlift as you follow the signs for Banff Ave. and has both green and blue run options making it the perfect way to end the day for all ability levels.

 Good to Know About Skiing at Sunshine Village

 I also recommend visiting on weekdays to avoid the gondola line.
-During the week, the gondola line is typically non-existent; however, seeing as gondola cabins can only be filled with people of the same cohort (during the 20/21 season as required by Alberta Health), the line becomes extremely lengthy on the busier days.
+During the week, the gondola line is typically non-existent; however, seeing as gondola cabins can only be filled with so many people, the line becomes extremely lengthy on busier days.